The diagram shows the layout of the most common type of bus set-back, and it is straightforward to model.

 The buses can be modelled on a bus lane using a separate traffic stream.
 Simply specify the traffic stream “traffic type” as “Bus” and set the bus stopped time and (bus) average cruise speed.
 The flow is just the buses flowing along that bus lane.

-A set back looks like a flared approach to non-bus traffic and can be modelled as such.
+A setback looks like a flared approach to non-bus traffic and can be modelled as such.
 The average utilisation of the ‘bay’ needs to be estimated.
 Buses will start off later as a result of having to wait for any traffic in front to discharge.
-This can be modelled with an increased “relative start displacement” for the bus phase, which will be approximately 2 seconds per vehicle that queues in front of the bus on average.
-N.B.
-This will necessitate the creating of an extra phase for the buses in order to be able to apply the “relative start displacement” to just the buses and not to the other traffic in the adjacent lane.
-Make sure that the extra phase runs during the same stages as the phase controlling the other traffic, i.e. it is in effect a ‘copy’ of it, but with the relative start displacement additionally applied.
+This can be modelled easily with a “green start adjustment” on the bus traffic stream (within the “Signals” tab of the “Traffic Streams” data screen).
+This will be approximately 2 seconds per vehicle that has been estimated as queuing in front of the bus on average.

-Finally, the start lag for the buses needs to be adjusted to take account of the time it will take (again on average) for the first bus to cross the stopline after the start of green.
-This will be the normal start-lag, plus about two-seconds for each vehicle between the bus and the stopline.
+Finally, you need to add a “green start adjustment” (see the “Signals” tab) to take account of the time it will take (again on average) for the first bus to cross the stop line after the start of green.
+This will be about two-seconds for each vehicle between the bus and the stop line.